Everyday life in West Africa, key stage 2

 - Symbols in art

 Please be aware that this session offers a general overview of African culture before the start of transatlantic slavery and does not enter into the minutiae of the transatlantic journey or life on the plantations.
 If you are interested in exploring the subject of the transatlantic slave trade in more depth, a venue tour will complement this session well and provide an introduction to transatlantic slavery.

 Key Stage 2 - History

-- Know and understand significant aspects of the history of the wider world including the nature of ancient civilisations and characteristic features of past non-European societies
+- To know and understand significant aspects of the history of the wider world including the nature of ancient civilisations and characteristic features of past non-European societies

 Knowledge and understanding